AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/audience-destinations/creating-audiences-using-segment-builder.md

 team: PM
 exl-id: ce52a988-5072-401b-9a8b-112e42504022
 description: Learn how to create a new audience using the Unified Segment Builder.
-role: "Business Practitioner, Developer"
+role: Business Practitioner, Developer
-level: "Beginner, Intermediate, Experienced"
+level: Beginner, Intermediate, Experienced
 ---
 # Create a new audience using the Unified Segment Builder